Urban Designer Inspiring Communities.

+In 2019 Wanona won two Auburn Alumni awards (Diversity & Inclusion; Sustainability).
+In 2018 she was chosen to participate in the LAUNCH Founder University in Silicon Valley for minority and women-owned businesses.
 In 2016 Wanona was a finalist for the Dell/Cosmo Magazine Women's Entrepreneur Network Award and keynote panelist for Moogfest- the world-renowned music, art and technology conference.
-In 2013 she was a semi-finalist for the Bloomberg Philanthropies Mayors Challenge, attended Aspen Institute/CityLab 2.0 and was chosen as a national Next City Vanguard’s Top 40 Under 40 program.
+In 2013 she was also a semi-finalist for the Bloomberg Philanthropies Mayors Challenge, attended Aspen Institute/CityLab 2.0 and was chosen as a national Next City Vanguard’s Top 40 Under 40 program.
 She’s has been featured in GOOD Magazine and the Huffington Post.
-She’s the first African American to receive a Master of Landscape Architecture degree as well as dual Masters degrees in community planning and landscape architecture from Auburn University.
-Wanona currently sits on the Advisory Council to the Landscape Architecture Program at Auburn and running a Crowdfunding Campaign for her company's launch initiative, "Plug-In-Pods."
+Wanona is the first African American to receive a Master of Landscape Architecture degree as well as dual Masters degrees in community planning and landscape architecture from Auburn University.
+Wanona currently sits on the Advisory Council to the Landscape Architecture Program at Auburn and is a member of Ignite HQ Social Innovation Lab.
+Her husband Kevin Hamak, a South Dakota native, is a landscape architectural designer, urban farmer and ‘jack-of-all-trades.’

 This website is an educational and informational resource for business owners and clients.
 It is not a substitute for working with a business consultant or other professional.
 I cannot guarantee the outcome of following the recommendations provided and any statements made regarding the potential outcome are expressions of opinion only.
 I make no guarantees about the information and recommendations provided herein.
 By continuing to participate in this website you acknowledge that I cannot guarantee any particular results, as such outcomes are based on subjective factors that are not within my control.
 Therefore, following any information or recommendations provided on this website are at your own risk.
 If you need business and personal advice, you should hire a business consultant or other professional.